RL20/CityExplorer/README.md

 # CityExplorer+

-CityExplorer+ is a feature-rich application designed for tourists and individuals exploring unfamiliar cities.
+CityExplorer+ is a feature-rich Flask application designed for tourists and individuals exploring unfamiliar cities.
 This application provides users with essential information to enhance their travel experience.

 ## Features